stefan-jansen/machine-learning-for-trading/README.md

 All applications now use the latest available (at the time of writing) software versions such as pandas 1.0 and TensorFlow 2.2.
 There is also a customized version of Zipline that makes it easy to include machine learning model predictions when designing a trading strategy.

+> Update: release 2.0 updates to Python 3.8, Pandas 1.2, and TensorFlow 1.2, among others; the Zipline backtesting environment with now uses Python 3.6.

 ## Installation instructions, Data Sources and Bug Reports

 The code examples rely on a wide range of Python libraries from the data science and finance domains.
 To facilitate installation, we use [Docker](https://www.docker.com/get-started) to provide containerized [conda](https://docs.conda.io/en/latest/) environments.